Conveniently located to serve Baton Rouge

 Treatment involves a multidisciplinary team including breast surgeons, plastic surgeons, geneticists, oncologists, radiologists, pathologists, and radiation oncologists.
 I am honored to work with this team and participate in my breast cancer patient’s care.
 It is important for each patient to feel informed and powerful during this process.

-Breast reconstruction does not refer to one procedure, but to a family of different surgeries that all have the goal of creating an aesthetically pleasing breast that makes the patient feel whole.
+Breast reconstruction by Dr. Jenna Bourgeois does not refer to one procedure, but to a family of different surgeries that all have the goal of creating an aesthetically pleasing breast that makes the patient feel whole.
 Patients have a choice in breast reconstruction regarding timing, type of surgery for cancer removal (lumpectomy or mastectomy), and type of reconstruction.
 I will work with you to create a personalized surgical treatment plan that you are comfortable with.

 If you proceed with lumpectomy after a discussion with your breast surgeon, I work with your breast surgeon to rearrange the remaining breast tissue at the time of lumpectomy.
 This is called oncoplastic breast surgery and often includes a reduction or breast lift.

 This surgery is best for my patients who have larger or sagging breasts and would be good candidates for a breast reduction surgery.
 I can reshape the breast and create a smaller perkier breast that is quickly ready for the next step in treatment.
 This procedure is part of breast conservation therapy, which includes lumpectomy and radiation therapy.